‘He better have an army’: Andrew Cuomo knocks Trump after threat to defund ‘lawless’ cities like New York

 “He can’t have enough bodyguards to walk through New York City,” Cuomo told reporters during a conference call on Wednesday evening.
 “Forget bodyguards.
 He better have an army if he thinks he’s going to walk down the streets in New York."

-After Trump moved to slash federal funding from several cities that his administration labeled as “anarchist jurisdictions” late Wednesday, specifically singling out New York, Cuomo shot back.
+After Trump moved to slash federal funding from several cities his administration labeled as “anarchist jurisdictions” late Wednesday, specifically singling out New York, Cuomo shot back.
 The commander in chief, he said, was “persona non grata” in their shared hometown.

 White House orders review aimed at blocking federal funding from places Trump labels ‘anarchist jurisdictions’